Sarah-Bue/knit-space/README.md

 Agile methodology played a crucial role in managing the development process.
 The project was divided into smaller sprints, each focusing on adding a specific feature or improving an existing function.
 The first sprint focused on setting up a basic blog application, which formed the project's foundation.
 The application allows users to browse through post previews and open the full post by clicking on the preview.
 Users are not required to log in to the site to view posts.
 The second sprint focused on implementing user authentication.
 Once implemented, it allows users to create an account using their email address and log into and out of the account.
-After future sprints, logged-in users will be able to access exclusive areas of the blog.
+After future sprints, logged-in users can access exclusive areas of the blog.
 The third sprint focused on setting up the Dashboard and its functionality.
 The Dashboard serves as a space for registered users to view their favourite posts.
-Posts can be saved to and removed from the Dashboard via the click of a button and rearranged with a drag-and-drop feature.
+Posts can be saved and removed from the Dashboard via a button and rearranged with a drag-and-drop feature.
 Due to time constraints, the functionality to reorder blog posts was moved into the next sprint.
 The fourth sprint focused on completing the drag-and-drop functionality and adding additional user functions.
 Logged-in users can create blog posts, including custom images, and edit and delete their posts after creation.
 The fifth sprint focused on adding an *About* page to the blog to allow users to connect with its fictional host.
 The sixth sprint focused on enhancing the user experience by improving existing features and addressing issues that had become apparent during testing.
-Some exmaples include:
+Some examples include:
-- A *My Posts* page was created, allowing users to comfortably manage all their posts in one place.
+- A *My Posts* page was created, allowing users to manage all their posts comfortably in one place.
-- Feedback messages afer saving, updating, or deleting a post were added to provide users with immediate fedback to their actions.
+- Messages after saving, updating, or deleting a post were added to provide users with immediate feedback on their actions.
-- A confirmation modal was added before posts are deleted permanently to avoid any accidental deletions which cannot be undone.
+- A confirmation modal was added before posts are permanently deleted to avoid accidental deletions that cannot be undone.
 - Custom pages for the two most common errors encountered during production - 404 and 404 - were created.

 GitHub Projects was an essential tool for tracking progress and managing tasks throughout the Agile development process.
-A Kanban-style board was used to visually track progress.
-Each issue was based on a user story and moved through the different phases of *To Do*, *In Progress*, and *Done*, in accordance with the corresponding sprints.
+A Kanban-style board was used to track progress visually.
+Each issue was based on a user story and moved through the different phases of *To Do*, *In Progress*, and *Done*, following the corresponding sprints.
 Custom labels were created to distinguish the issues visually.
 Labels were used to assign a priority - *must-have*, *should-have*, *could-have* or *will-not-have*, based on the MOSCOW model of prioritization -  as well as a functionality - *C*, *R*, *U*, or *D*, to reference their role within the *CRUD* functionality.

 ### CRUD Functionality